SC LOWCOUNTRY TOUR

 Service of 1 – 2 support vans on route every day.

-Carolina Tailwinds picks up on the morning of Day 1 and drops off in the late afternoon on Day 6 at the Savannah, GA (SAV) airport and surrounding Savannah inn locations to and from our tour start at Beaufort, SC.
+On the front end, Carolina Tailwinds provides a shuttle from the Savannah, GA (SAV) airport, airport hotels, and downtown Savannah hotels to our tour start in Beaufort, SC.
 Timing formally coordinated 2 weeks prior to tour date.

 More details on what's included: